Oregon Country: Early settlement

 Astor continued to compete for Oregon Country furs through his American Fur Company operations in the Rockies.
 In the 1820s, a few American explorers and traders visited this land beyond the Rocky Mountains.
 Long after the Lewis and Clark Expedition and also after the consolidation of the fur trade in the region by the Canadian fur companies, American mountain men such as Jedediah Smith and Jim Beckwourth came roaming into and across the Rocky Mountains, following Indian trails through the Rockies to California and Oregon.
 They sought beaver pelts and other furs, which were obtained by trapping.
-These were difficult to obtain in the Oregon Country because of the Hudson's Bay Company policy of creating a "fur desert": deliberate over-hunting of the area's frontiers, so that American trades would find nothing there.
+These were difficult to obtain in the Oregon Country because of the Hudson's Bay Company policy of creating a "fur desert": deliberate over-hunting of the area's frontiers so that American trades would find nothing there.
 The mountain men, like the Metis employees of the Canadian fur companies, adopted Indian ways, and many of them married Native American women.

 Reports of Oregon Country eventually circulated in the eastern United States.
 Some churches decided to send missionaries to convert the Indians.
 Jason Lee, a Methodist minister from New York, was the first Oregon missionary.
 He built a mission school for Indians in the Willamette Valley in 1834.
 American settlers began to arrive from the east via the Oregon Trail starting in the early 1840s and came in increasing numbers each subsequent year.
 Increased tension led to the Oregon boundary dispute.
 Both sides realized that settlers would ultimately decide who controlled the region.
-The Hudson's Bay Company, which had previously discouraged settlement as it conflicted with the lucrative fur trade, belatedly reversed their position.
+The Hudson's Bay Company, which had previously discouraged settlement as it conflicted with the lucrative fur trade, belatedly reversed its position.
 In 1841, on orders from Sir George Simpson, James Sinclair guided more than 100 settlers from the Red River Colony to settle on HBC farms near Fort Vancouver.
 The Sinclair expedition crossed the Rockies into the Columbia Valley, near present-day Radium Hot Springs, British Columbia, then traveled southwest down the Kootenai River and Columbia River following the southern portion of the well-established York Factory Express trade route.

 The Canadian effort proved to be too little, too late.
 In what was dubbed "The Great Migration of 1843" or the "Wagon Train of 1843", an estimated 700 to 1,000 American emigrants came to Oregon, decisively tipping the balance.